 - Heart rate increases and blood pressure drops

-- Decrease in sweat production
+- The decrease in sweat production

 - Severe cramps in legs

-Tips to prevent dehydration in elderly
+Tips to prevent dehydration in our loved ones

 - Caffeinated drinks have a diuretic effect on the body. and Therefore our loved ones should not drink them.
 A cup or two of coffee or tea is fine, but restrict alcohol and coffee in excess.

 - Many times, our loved ones do not enjoy the taste of plain water.
 Therefore, it becomes necessary to give them fluids in the form of milk, herbal teas, and fruit juices.

 - Increase the intake of fruit and vegetables.
 This will improve the intake of fluids.
 You can also encourage the consumption of yogurt and soups to improve the daily intake of water.